Mazharul-DotnetDev/ProductOrder-FRONTEND/README.md

 ## Introduction

-The Product Management System allows users to manage products, variants, and orders.
-This repository contains the Angular frontend, which interacts with the backend API to provide a seamless user experience.
+The Product Management System allows users to efficiently manage products, their variants, and orders through an intuitive user interface.
+This repository contains the Angular-based frontend, which provides a responsive and dynamic user experience by interacting with the backend API.

 ## Technologies Used